TIGRLab/SCanD_project/README.md

 ${BASEDIR}
 ├── code                         # a clone of this repo │   └── ...
-├── containers                   # the singularity image are copied or linked to here │   ├── fmriprep-23.2.3.simg
+├── containers                   # the singularity images are copied or linked to here │   ├── fmriprep-23.2.3.simg
 │   ├── mriqc-24.0.0.simg
 │   ├── qsiprep-0.22.0.sif